ESROCOS/ilk-generator/readme.md

 # Running the tool

-Move into the `release/` subfolder, generated after a successful build, and launch the program by running `run.sh`.
+Move into the `building/0build` subfolder, generated after a successful build, and launch the program by running `run.sh`.
 For example:

 ```
-cd release/
+cd building/0build
-./run.sh --robot sample/model/ur5.kindsl --query sample/model/ur5.dtdsl --output-dir sample/gen
+./run.sh --robot ../../sample/model/ur5.kindsl --query ../../sample/model/ur5.dtdsl --output-dir ../../sample/gen
 ```

-The command above uses the sample input files available in `release/sample/model`.
+The command above uses the sample input files available in `sample/model`.

+Alternatively, after `make release`, issue the same command (adjusting the path of the inputs) from the `release/` folder.